Meadowbrook Christian 42, Belleville Mennonite 22

-NORTHUMBERLAND — Kailey Devlin scores a game-high 14 points for Meadowbrook Christian (21-2) in the ACAA Semifinals.
-The Lions will meet Northumberland Christian for the ACAA Tournament championship this afternoon at NCS, tip-off is at 1:30 p.m.
+NORTHUMBERLAND — Kailey Devlin scored a game-high 14 points for Meadowbrook Christian in its ACAA Tournament semifinal win.

+The Lions (21-2) also got eight points from Alayna Smith and seven from Audrey Millett in the win.

+Meadowbrook plays six-time defending champion Northumberland Christian in the title game at 1:30 p.m. today.

 ACAA Girls Tournament Semifinals